macrobiotic healing diabetes

 high fibre foods

 As carbohydrate rich grains tend to increase blood sugar more quickly it can be helpful to have some meals without grains at all.
-Fish, beans, or bean products like humus, tofu and tempeh can be combined with lots of vegetables to moderate blood sugar.
+Whole grains will increase blood sugar more slowly as they have more fibre.
+Beans, or bean products like humus, tofu and tempeh can be combined with lots of vegetables to moderate blood sugar.

 When we feel stressed our natural response is to increase blood sugar and blood pressure, so that we can feed our muscles with more energy and oxygen.
 When we feel stressed but are not using up the extra blood sugar through intense physical activity, we need more insulin to bring our blood sugar down again.